yuzawa-san/onnxruntime-java/README.md

 This project is released to [Maven Central](https://search.maven.org/artifact/com.jyuzawa/onnxruntime) and can be used in your project.
 There are a few artifacts published:

 * [`onnxruntime`](https://search.maven.org/artifact/com.jyuzawa/onnxruntime) - The binding with no native libraries.
-For use as a compile dependency.
+For use as a implementation dependency.
 * [`onnxruntime-cpu`](https://search.maven.org/artifact/com.jyuzawa/onnxruntime-cpu) - A collection of native libraries with CPU support for a several common OS/architecture combinations.
 For use as an optional runtime dependency.
 * [`onnxruntime-gpu`](https://search.maven.org/artifact/com.jyuzawa/onnxruntime-gpu) - A collection of native libraries with GPU support for a several common OS/architecture combinations.
 For use as an optional runtime dependency.

 The native library (from Microsoft) will need to be provided at runtime using one of the latter two artifacts.
-Alternative, the Java library path (`java.library.path`) will be used if neither of those artifacts is provided.
+Alternatively, the Java library path (`java.library.path`) will be used if neither of those artifacts is provided.
+This allows users to "bring their own" shared library.

+The library is currently built for Linux, Windows, MacOS and for arm64 and x86_64.
+These were chosen since the upstream projects publishes artifacts.

 ### In your library

 There is an example library in the `onnxruntime-sample-library` directory.
-The library should use the `onnxruntime` as a compile dependency.
+The library should use the `onnxruntime` as a implementation dependency.
 This puts the burden of providing a native library on your end user.

 ### In your application

 There is an example application in the `onnxruntime-sample-application` directory.
-The library should use the `onnxruntime` as a compile dependency.
+The library should use the `onnxruntime` as a implementation dependency.
 The application needs to have acccess to the native library.
 You have the option providing it via a runtime dependency using either `onnxruntime-cpu` or `onnxruntime-gpu` Otherwise, the Java library path will be used to load the native library.